dkueken/OccPy/README.md

 pip install -v .
 ```

-NOTE: if you want to use RIEGL .rdbx and .rxp files as input, make sure to set the RIVLIB_ROOT and RDBLIB_ROOT environment variables before installing.
+NOTE: if you want to use RIEGL .rdbx and .rxp files as input, make sure to set the RIVLIB_ROOT and RDBLIB_ROOT environment variables to the root path of the corresponding libraries before installing.

 ## Usage
 There are example notebooks provided for different flavors of LiDAR platforms (TLS, MLS, UAVLS), under docs/notebooks.